-In The '90s, Mexican television station TV Azteca ran an ad campaign called Vive Sin Drogas ("Live Without Drugs") to teach young children about the dangers of drug abuse.
-The ad campaign consists of two commercials, both involving a multicolored anthropomorphic flower who sings an anti-drug rap and a boy who doesn't listen and overdoses on drugs.
+In The Nineties, Mexican television station TV Azteca ran an ad campaign called Vive Sin Drogas ("Live Without Drugs") to teach the audience about the dangers of drug abuse.
+The most memorable ads, aimed at young children, consists of two commercials, both involving a multicolored anthropomorphic flower who sings an anti-drug rap and a boy who doesn't listen and overdoses on drugs.
 One of these commercials shows what the boy was like as a baby and then skips to what he's like in the present with his drug addiction, and the other takes place outside in a sunny park.

 Both ads can be viewed here.

 The Vive Sin Drogas ad campaign contains the following tropes:

 - All-CGI Cartoon: Both ads are animated entirely in CGI.